jhansigonuguntla6/Big-Sales-Prediction/README.md

 # Big-Sales-Prediction
-Big Sales Data Analysis and Prediction
+Sales Prediction Model
 # Description

-This project analyzes sales data to build a predictive model using a Random Forest Regressor.
-It involves data loading, preprocessing, visualization, modeling, and evaluation of the sales predictions.
+This project implements a machine learning model to predict sales based on various features using a dataset from the YBI Foundation.
+The model uses a Random Forest Regressor to analyze and make predictions.
-Dataset
+# Dataset

-The dataset used in this project is the Big Sales Data, which contains various features related to sales performance.
+The dataset is sourced from YBI Foundation and contains various features related to sales.
+The specific columns are analyzed and processed to build the predictive model.
 # Dependencies

     pandas